-And relax... you've powered through the marathon and we reckon you've earned a break at our post-race marquee.
-We will be in the event village on Hove Lawns - look out for the NSPCC banners.
+And relax... you've powered through 26.2 miles and we reckon you've earned a break at our post-race marquee.
+We are marquee number 5, on Silver Road, located within the Beach Village - look out for the NSPCC banners.

 All our runners can get a well-deserved rest and refreshments.
 We'll have a variety of snacks and drinks for you to choose from.
 You can enjoy the refreshments in the marquee or take away with you.
-The event village also has places that your friends and family can get drinks and food.
+The Beach Village also has places that your friends and family can get drinks and food.